robin-rpr/calos/INSTALL.rst

 Dependencies
 ============

-Charliecloud’s philosophy on dependencies is that they should be (1) minimal and (2) granular.
+Clearly’s philosophy on dependencies is that they should be (1) minimal and (2) granular.
 For any given feature, we try to implement it with the minimum set of dependencies, and in any given environment, we try to make the maximum set of features available.

-This section documents Charliecloud’s dependencies in detail.
+This section documents Clearly’s dependencies in detail.
 Do you need to read it?
-If you are installing Charliecloud on the same system where it will be used, probably not. :code:`configure` will issue a report saying what will and won’t work.
-Otherwise, it may be useful to gain an understanding of what to expect when deploying Charliecloud.
+If you are installing Clearly on the same system where it will be used, probably not. :code:`configure` will issue a report saying what will and won’t work.
+Otherwise, it may be useful to gain an understanding of what to expect when deploying Clearly.

 Note that we do not rigorously track dependency versions.
 We update the minimum versions stated below as we encounter problems, but they are not tight